pritika-vig/research-metric-extraction/README.md

 ## Contact

-For questions or collaboration, please reach out to `pritika.vig@example.com` or open an issue in this repository.
+For questions or collaboration, please reach out to `pritikav@mit.edu` or open an issue in this repository.